lnishan/awesome-competitive-programming/README.md

 - [hkirat/awesome-competitive-coding](https://github.com/hkirat/awesome-competitive-coding)
 A curated list of awesome resources classified by problem topics.
 It includes great materials and problems for each respective topic.
 It is also featured on the official awesome list.
 - [Good Blog Post Resources about Algorithm and Data Structures - Codeforces](http://codeforces.com/blog/entry/13529)
 A collection of fantastic tutorial blog posts written by Codeforces users.
-Some intriguing ones include Palindromic Trees, Policy Based Data Structures, Mob and a lot more.
+Some intriguing ones include Palindromic Trees, Policy Based Data Structures, and a lot more.
 - [Data Structures and Algorithms - CodeChef Discuss](http://discuss.codechef.com/questions/48877/data-structures-and-algorithms)
 A very complete list of competitive programming resources.
 A must-have in your browser bookmark.
 - [網站 - 演算法筆記 (Chinese)](http://www.csie.ntnu.edu.tw/~u91029/web.html)